BlagojeBlagojevic/BVM/README.md

 ---
 # Bytecode Virtual Machine (BVM)

 A simple virtual machine (VM) that executes a custom bytecode instruction set.
 The BVM supports a variety of operations, including arithmetic, stack manipulation, flow control, and system calls.
+To program this vm see https://github.com/BlagojeBlagojevic/blang.

 ## Features